HomeArticlesGuideGrowth Percentile Guide

 Overview

 This is educational and informational content, not medical advice.
-The calculators in this guide use standard WHO and CDC growth chart data, the same reference standards used in pediatric practice, but they cannot replace an in-person exam, a review of feeding and developmental history, or a pediatrician's clinical judgment about what a given percentile means for your specific child.
-Use these tools to understand numbers you already have from a checkup, to track trends between visits, or to prepare questions for your pediatrician — not to diagnose a growth concern on your own, and always raise anything that seems unusual directly with your child's doctor.
+The calculators in this guide use standard WHO and CDC growth chart data, the same reference standards used in pediatric practice, but they can't replace an in-person exam, a review of feeding and developmental history, or a pediatrician's clinical judgment about what a given percentile means for your specific child.
+Use these tools to understand numbers you already have from a checkup, to track trends between visits, or to prepare questions for your pediatrician.
+Raise anything that seems unusual directly with your child's doctor rather than trying to diagnose a growth concern on your own.

-The seven steps below cover the core growth percentile checks used from birth through early childhood, plus two related tools — adjusted age for babies born early, and a lighthearted eye color estimate — that round out a fuller picture of tracking a baby's development.
-Together they mirror the checklist a pediatric office runs through at a typical well-child visit, just organized so you can look up a specific number between appointments.
+The seven steps below cover the core growth percentile checks used from birth through early childhood, plus two related tools, adjusted age for babies born early and a lighthearted eye color estimate, that round out a fuller picture of tracking a baby's development.
+Together they mirror the checklist a pediatric office runs through at a typical well-child visit, organized so you can look up a specific number between appointments.

 Step 1: Get a Combined Growth Snapshot with Baby Percentile